 In 1996, renovation turned Unit 2 into the Geriatric Behavioral Health Center, enabling the hospital to address the physical, emotional, psychological and spiritual needs of older adults.
 In the fall of 1999, Westview opened the Sleep Disorders Center.

 Under the guidance of Jerry Porter, president and chief executive officer until April of 2009, the close-knit medical staff of more than 175 continued to attract skilled D.O.s, podiatrists and M.D.s.
 Talented employees, backed by compassionate volunteers, became the ongoing key to Westview’s success.
 Together, their first priority remained high-quality patient care.
 And, Westview Medical Foundation (now know as Community Westview Hospital Foundation) continued to support our mission in diverse ways.

 From 2009 until spring of 2013, Jon P. Anderson served as president and CEO for Community Westview Hospital, Community Healthplex Sports Club and Community Westview Physicians.
 Under the leadership of Mr. Anderson, we continued to grow and change.
 During his tenure, Community Westview’s physician network recruited an additional eleven specialty care physician practices and eleven primary care physician practices.
 Mr. Anderson was also instrumental in the alliance with Community Health Network.
-Today, David C. Williams, D.O., current chief physician executive, serves as interim president and CEO.
+Today, David C. Williams, D.O., serves as president of the West Region.

 Despite all the changes, one thing has remained constant—the common vision of an osteopathic alternative for patients in central Indiana.
 This ongoing dedication and foresight goes a long way toward ensuring Community Westview’s continued success.